-.3 Quality Control

-- .1 Contractor shall submit field prepared samples for each inversion.
-For each continuous section of relining, one sample shall be prepared.
-For spot relines, one sample for every five spot relines undertaken shall be prepared. - .2 Samples shall have a minimum length of 250 mm. - .3 Samples shall be obtained immediately after curing. - .4 CIPP liner samples shall be prepared and tested in accordance with ASTM F1216 or ASTM F1743.
+- .3 Quality Control - .1 Contractor shall test a minimum 20% of all mainline relining work representing all installed CIPP thicknesses and a minimum of 10% of all lateral relining works.
+Contractor shall submit field prepared samples for each inversion.
+For spot relines, one sample for every five spot relines undertaken shall be prepared.
+If there is a failure, the Ccontractor shall submit field prepared samples for each inversion.
+Contractor shall repair all deficiencies at their cost. - .2 Samples shall have a minimum length of 250 mm. - .3 Samples shall be obtained immediately after curing. - .4 CIPP liner samples shall be prepared and tested in accordance with ASTM F1216 or ASTM F1743.
 The flexural properties must meet or exceed the values in this section.
 Samples shall be tested by an independent testing laboratory approved by EPCOR.
-Test results shall be sent directly to EPCOR and shall be submitted within ten working days. - .5 The wall thickness of samples shall be determined as described in ASTM F1743.
+Test results shall be sent directly to EPCOR and shall be submitted within ten (10) working days. - .5 The wall thickness of samples shall be determined as described in ASTM F1743.
 The minimum wall thickness at any point shall not be less than that of the design thickness. - .6 Visual inspection of the CIPP liner shall be in accordance with ASTM F1743.